Welcome to The Loop

 Things to Do

-Grant Park runs along Lake Michigan for almost the entire length of the Loop.
-Covering 319 acres, this green space is packed with attractions and amenities.
-At the northern end of Grant Park, Millennium Park features public artworks such as Cloud Gate and the Crown Fountain as well as the Jay Pritzker Pavilion bandshell for outdoor performances.
-Annual highlights at the Jay Pritzker Pavilion include the Chicago Blues Festival in June, the Chicago Jazz Festival in September, and the summertime Grant Park Music Festival, which features ten weeks of free outdoor classical music performances.
-Maggie Daley Park is a lakefront recreation area at Grant Park with a seasonal ice skating ribbon and an elaborate three-acre Play Garden for kids.
-The Art Institute of Chicago at Grant Park is one of the United States’ oldest and largest art museums.
-The Art Institute’s permanent collection of around 300,000 works includes Edward Hopper’s “Nighthawks”, Pablo Picasso’s “The Old Guitarist”, George Seurat’s “A Sunday on La Grande Jatte”, and Grant Wood’s “American Gothic”.
+The Art Institute’s permanent collection of around 300,000 works includes Edward Hopper’s “Nighthawks”, Pablo Picasso’s “The Old Guitarist”, and George Seurat’s “A Sunday on La Grande Jatte”, and Grant Wood’s “American Gothic”.
 At the southern end of Grant Park, the Chicago Museum Campus is home to Adler Planetarium, Field Museum, and Shedd Aquarium.
-Just across the street from Millennium Park, the Chicago Cultural Center is a historic landmark featuring two stained-glass domes that hosts many free arts and cultural events throughout the year.
+Just across the street from Millennium Park the Chicago Cultural Center is a historic landmark featuring two stained-glass domes that host many free arts and cultural events throughout the year.
 The Loop is also home to Chicago’s Theatre District, where venues such as the Auditorium Theatre, the Cadillac Palace Theatre, and the Nederlander Theatre host world premieres and Tony Award-winning productions.

 The Loop is served by the City of Chicago School District.